Category Archives: MICROSOFT

 The Vision

-Through consolidation, MS has the opportunity to build an App Store marketplace by supporting various technology platforms.
+Through consolidation, Microsoft can build an App Store marketplace by supporting various technology platforms.
 A newly re-imaged App dev center could onboard Windows XAML apps, Xbox, Win32, Web Apps, and Android through a unified ingestion pipeline.

 The Insights

-Apple is leading the industry with great design, and the Windows organization was pressured to capture back the cool kids to stay relevant.
-The chatter is if Apple allowed their OS system to be installed on any PC hardware (hypothetically), how detrimental could this be to Microsoft Windows OS cash machine?
+Apple leads the industry with great design, and the Windows organization was pressured to attract the cool kids back to stay relevant.
+The chatter is that if Apple allowed its OS system to be installed on any PC hardware (hypothetically), how detrimental could this be to Microsoft’s Windows OS cash machine?

 The Beginning – Design Challenge

-When I joined the Windows Store Dev Portal, I was presented with a PowerPoint concept deck from a product manager from the India Development Center (IDC) showing the dashboard.
-I spent the next few years art directing and influencing product decisions while working remotely.
+When I joined the Windows App Store team, a product manager from the India Development Center (IDC) presented me with a PowerPoint concept deck showing the dashboard.
+I spent the next few years art directing and influencing product decisions while working with the remote team.

 App Analytics – Dev Portal